2021 Hyundai SUVs Are Among the Safest You Can Buy

 As you can imagine, it’s not very quick, and the lack of available AWD also doesn’t make it very appealing.
 It makes up for its speed with fuel economy, rated for an impressive 30/33 mpg city/highway.
 Its short dimensions also make it easy to maneuver in crowded city streets.

-The Palisade is one of the two Top Safety Pick+ winners of Hyundai’s lineup.
-This designation’s criteria is similar to Top Safety Pick’s, but the Palisade’s award has an important distinction.
+The 2021 Hyundai Palisade is one of the two Top Safety Pick+ winners of Hyundai’s lineup.
+This designation’s criteria is similar to the Top Safety Pick, but the 2021 Palisade’s award has an important distinction.
 These cars must have standard headlights with good or acceptable performance.

 The 2021 Hyundai Palisade has standard LED headlights, which are more efficient and reliable than halogen bulbs.
 This SUV also offers secure handling, a comfortable interior, and lots of standard driver aids.

 The 2021 Hyundai Santa Fe is refreshed but still safe

 The safe Hyundai Santa Fe got a minor refresh for the 2021 model year, giving it completely new engine options.
 It now has a more powerful base motor and a hybrid powertrain, both of which provide a smooth driving experience.
 An extensive library of safety features is also newly standard, plus wireless smartphone integration.

 The 2021 Hyundai Santa Fe is generally considered by critics to be a good value, even if the handling isn’t that exciting.
 According to Car and Driver, it’s also a full second quicker off the starting line than other midsize SUVs.

 The fuel-cell powered 2021 Hyundai Nexo is one of the safest SUVs